arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Immediate family members.

-Couples looking to get married must get a marriage license from any of the 15 counties in Arizona, according to the Statutes of Arizona State.
-The license needs to be acquired before the marriage ceremony since the purpose of the license is to grant the couple permission to go ahead with the marriage ceremony.
+According to the Statutes of Arizona State, couples looking to get married must get a marriage license from any of the 15 counties in Arizona.
+The license needs to be acquired before the marriage ceremony since the purpose of the license is to grant the couple permission to proceed with the marriage ceremony.

 Note: In Arizona, marriage licenses are only valid for a year.
 Also, they can only be issued by the Clerk of the Superior Courts and to persons over 18.
 However, Section 25-102 of Arizona Revised Statutes exempts individuals below the legal age but not below the minimum age of 16.
 Such individuals will need to meet the following requirements:

-• They must have received consent from at least one parent or legal guardian
+• They must have received consent from at least one parent or legal guardian, which must be provided in written form.

 • Their partner should not be at least three years older than they are.